awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 ## Overview<a name="db-auditing-overview"></a>

 Amazon Redshift logs information about connections and user activities in your database\.
 These logs help you to monitor the database for security and troubleshooting purposes, which is a process often referred to as database auditing\.
-The logs are stored in the Amazon Simple Storage Service \(Amazon S3\) buckets for convenient access with data security features for users who are responsible for monitoring activities in the database\.
+The logs are stored in Amazon S3 buckets\.
+These provide convenient access with data security features for users who are responsible for monitoring activities in the database\.

 ## Amazon Redshift Logs<a name="db-auditing-logs"></a>